jakelangham/kestrel/docs/source/settings_and_parameters/domain.rst

     .. note::

-        Dirchlet conditions only affect parts of the simulation containing flow.
+        Dirichlet conditions only affect parts of the simulation containing flow.
         Therefore, the typical way to make use of them is to provide some flowing material via a `Cap` block (see below) that touches the edge of the domain.